just-buidl-it/congress-dot-gov/README.md

 **Standardization schemas:**
 - `BillCommitteeStandardizeSchema`
+- `CongressStandardizeSchema`

 **Known Issues:**
+- Congress startYear and endYear are returned as strings, where as in other places they are numbers

 - The committee report for report number 617 of type HRPT for congress 116 contains a period `H.Rept.` instead of `H.Rept`.
 This returned as is and reflected with an extra entry in the `CommitteeReportType` enum.